Federal Budget Tracker

 The president’s FY19 budget, as in FY18, proposes considerable reductions to EPA funding, in many cases similar in magnitude to those in the president’s FY18 proposal.
 Overall EPA funding would be cut 24 percent to $6.1 billion, and EPA Science & Technology would be cut by 36 percent.
 Geographic programs, such as Great Lakes Restoration, that were eliminated in the FY18 president’s budget are reduced by 91 percent in this year’s.

 The president’s budget proposed cutting the agency’s funding by 31.4 percent, the largest reduction for any cabinet-level agency.
-These cuts would have reduce the agency’s overall budget from $8.1 billion to $5.7 billion, and it would have cut EPA Science & Technology funding by 36 percent compared to net FY 2017 appropriations.
+These cuts would have reduced the agency’s overall budget from $8.1 billion to $5.7 billion, and it would have cut EPA Science & Technology funding by 36 percent compared to net FY 2017 appropriations.

 The agency received flat funding in FY2018 with a total budget of $8.1 billion.
 While the operational budget remains about the same, EPA regulatory programs would be reduced, and grant programs would be increased.